Akawi85/Email-classification-with-bert/README.md

 # Email Classification with BERT
+The goal of this project is to create an easy to use program that will help classify emails into their appropriate binary classes.

-This project finetunes a pretrained text classification `bert-base-uncased` model on an weirdly small dataset in order to implement email classification on the provided dataset.
+This was achieved by finetuning a pretrained text classification `bert-base-uncased` model on a very small dataset in order to implement email classification for incoming emails.
 ### Background to the problem
 The problem assumes that Mary, a college student adviser helps students solve timetable clashes over email.
 Suppose Mary is so helpful that students want to share her email address with their friends.